in

 Leaves of golden bamboo, Phyllostachys aurea

-Where to Plant Phyllostachys
+Where to plant Phyllostachys

 • Light outdoors: Grow Phyllostachys in full sun or dappled shade.